 Two phrases in s.102(1)(b) carry the analytical weight: "entire exclusion, or virtually to the entire exclusion" and "any benefit to him by contract or otherwise".
 The combined effect is broad.

-HMRC's reading, set out across IHTM14301 to IHTM14400, treats almost any continuing connection between the donor and the gifted property as a reservation.
-Continued occupation (the classic case).
-Continued receipt of rents (where the donor lets the gifted property and takes the income).
-Use as a holiday home.
-A right to occupy reserved in the deed of gift.
-An arrangement under which the donor pays nothing and the donee gives the donor a benefit in return for the gift.
-The "virtually" qualifier picks up arrangements where the donor's reserved benefit is small but is still a benefit.
+HMRC's reading, set out across IHTM14301 to IHTM14400, treats almost any continuing connection between you and the gifted property as a reservation: continued occupation (the classic case), continued receipt of rents where you let the gifted property and keep the income, use as a holiday home, a right to occupy reserved in the deed of gift, or an arrangement under which you pay nothing and get something back from the donee in return for the gift.
+The "virtually" qualifier picks up arrangements where your reserved benefit is small but is still a benefit.

-The flip side: the donee must assume "bona fide possession and enjoyment".
-A bare legal transfer where the donee receives no actual control, no rents, no day-to-day enjoyment of the asset, fails the s.102(1)(a) limb regardless of what the donor does or does not retain.
+The flip side is that the donee must assume "bona fide possession and enjoyment".
+A bare legal transfer where the donee gets no actual control, no rents and no day-to-day enjoyment of the asset fails the s.102(1)(a) limb regardless of what you do or do not retain.

 The classic trap: a £600,000 home gifted, parents continue to live there

-The textbook GROB scenario.
-The Patel-estate persona: parents in their late 60s, family home in Stockport worth £600,000 at the gift date, two adult children.
-The parents transfer the legal title to the children in equal shares, intend the gift as a PET, continue to live in the property rent-free, pay the council tax and utilities themselves, and update their wills accordingly.
+Take the textbook GROB scenario.
+The Patels are in their late 60s, with a family home in Stockport worth £600,000 at the gift date and two adult children.
+They transfer the legal title to the children in equal shares, intend the gift as a PET, continue to live in the property rent-free, pay the council tax and utilities themselves, and update their wills accordingly.

 The parents die eight and nine years later.
 The property at death is worth £820,000.
 The children expected the property to be outside the estate (both PET seven-year clocks ran out).
 HMRC's response: s.102(1)(b) was breached throughout the period.
 The property was not enjoyed to the entire exclusion of the donors.
 The reservation was continuous from the date of gift to the date of each death.
 Under s.102(3) the property is in the deceased's estate at £820,000 (each parent's death is computed on the share of the property they had gifted, with the survivor's death picking up the second half).